 This journey has led me to work with dance and dance movement psychotherapy for people of all ages in dance education, mental health,

 children with special needs, gay men, elders with dementia, and adults with learning disabilities and complex needs.

-I cherish my involvement in development of the Dance Movement Psychotherapy profession by being a Senior Lecturer in Dance Movement
+I have cherished my involvement in development of the Dance Movement

+Psychotherapy profession through being a programme co-convenor and

-Psychotherapy at University of Roehampton London.
-I have also taught dance movement psychotherapy in Zagreb, Bucharest and Kiev.
+associate tutor in DMP at Goldmsiths College, and taught dance movement psychotherapy in Zagreb, Bucharest and Kyiv.